laexquisitehorse/exquisitehorsey.github.io/README.md

 Just go to the current link and play whatever you want.
 If you want to fork, please give me credit.
 I worked really hard on this.

 ## Contributing:
 I would be very greatful if someone took the time to help me with this project.
 I've been working on this for WAY too long by myself.
-Btw, I would love any pull requests from yall.

 ## How to contact me:
 Email: shrashep@outlook.com